motola/credit-loan/README.md

 # credit-loan
-Creating a productg where individuals can apply for short term loans and help boost their finances
+Creating a product where individuals can apply for short term loans and help boost their finances